 What I've Built Instead

-If I'm being honest — and I've learned at this age that I might as well be — the loneliness pushed me into something I didn't expect: creativity.
-My weekly vegan dinners started as a way to prove to my own family that plant-based food could be beautiful.
-They've become the center of my social life here in Singapore.
-Six to eight people around my table every Wednesday, most of them not vegan, all of them willing to eat what I've made and talk about what it means.
+My weekly dinners started as a way to prove to my own circle that plant-based food could be beautiful — that all those years of classical training didn't disappear just because I stopped using butter.
+I host them in my 1920s bungalow here in Austin, six to eight people around my table, most of them not vegan, all of them willing to eat what I've made and talk about what it means.

 I've also learned to stop apologizing.
 That took longer than the cooking.
-For the first year, every shared meal came with a preamble — "Oh, don't worry about me, I'll just have the salad" — that was really a performance of smallness.
+For the first year, every shared meal came with a preamble — "Oh, don't worry about me, I'll just have the side" — that was really a performance of smallness.
 A way of saying: I know my values are inconvenient, and I'm sorry for having them.

-The Quiet Truth at Seventy
+The Quiet Truth at Thirty-Six

-But I also know that the luxury of my loneliness — the fact that I can choose discomfort, that I'm not scrambling just to feed anyone — is itself a kind of privilege.
+I think about the chefs I trained under — their hands always moving, always building something extraordinary for other people to enjoy.
+They never questioned the ingredients.
+They couldn't afford to, professionally or culturally.
+And I understand that.
+I honor it.
+But I also know that the luxury of my loneliness — the fact that I can choose discomfort, that I'm not scrambling to keep a kitchen job or feed a family — is itself a kind of privilege.
 One that comes with the responsibility to sit with the awkwardness rather than smooth it over.
-To let my grandson ask the question.
-To let my daughter fumble the answer.
-To let the silence at the table be what it is: not rejection, not failure, but the sound of a family learning to hold space for someone who changed the rules after sixty years of playing along.
+To let the friend ask the question.
+To let the silence at the table be what it is: not rejection, not failure, but the sound of a relationship learning to hold space for someone who changed the rules after years of playing along.

-Last Thursday, when my friend called about Singapore, I didn't research restaurants.
-I said, "Come over.
-I'll cook."
-There was a pause — just a beat — and then she laughed and said, "As long as you make that bread."
+There was a pause — just a beat — and then he laughed and said, "As long as you make that bread."

 The bread.
-She remembered the bread.
+He remembered the bread.